-head: A pointer to the first buffer a the list in the transient pool to be freed.
+"head" is a pointer to the first buffer a the list in the transient pool to be freed.

-tail: A pointer to the last buffer in the list to be freed.
-This must be on the same list in the transient pool as "head" and must follow "head" in that list.
+"tail" is a pointer to the last buffer in the list to be freed.
+This must be on the same list in the transient pool as "head" and must follow "head"in that list.